ajaxr3quest/arp_guard/README.md

--d, --disc            start the program launching an ARP discovery --export filename     export ARP table to a CSV file --import filename     import ARP table from a CSV file -ni, --nointeractive  start the program in a non interactive mode
+-d, --disc            start the program launching an ARP discovery --export filename     export ARP table to a CSV file --import filename     import ARP table from a CSV file
 ```

 ### Don't regret later